oracle/weblogic-kubernetes-operator/documentation/3.4/content/samples/azure-kubernetes-service/domain-on-pv.md

 Now that you have WLS running in AKS, you can test the cluster by deploying the sample application included in the repository.

-Firs, package the application with the following command:
+First, package the application with the following command:

 ```bash
 cd integration-tests/src/test/resources/bash-scripts